-If you are looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds, you name it—then you came to the right place.
+If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

-This article will take you through every aspect of weight loss possible, from exercise to diet, motivation, and lifestyle.
+This article will take you through just about every aspect of weight loss possible, from exercise to diet, motivation to lifestyle, and everything in between.

 Why do you want to lose weight?

 Why do you want to live a healthy lifestyle?

 Is it because you’re ashamed of your body?

 Is it because losing weight is a matter of life or death?

 Whatever your real reason is, after you’ve figured out your big WHY (or WHYs), write it down and keep it somewhere that you’ll see it on a daily basis.
 This will serve as a constant reminder when the going gets tough.